fgbossema/fgbossema.github.io/cv.md

 Student travel award, SIAM IS20, Toronto Canada (virtual conference due to Covid-19)

 ## Publications
-See [onlinelist](https://orcid.org/0000-0001-5668-5326) for a list of publications.
+Click [here](https://orcid.org/0000-0001-5668-5326) for a list of publications.
 <!-- A list is also available [online](https://scholar.google.co.uk/citations?user=LTOTl0YAAAAJ) -->

 ### Newspaper

 `2017`
-See [volkskrant](https://www.volkskrant.nl/auteur/francien-bossema) for the articles written in the Dutch newspaper De Volkskrant.
+Click [here](https://www.volkskrant.nl/auteur/francien-bossema) for the articles written in the Dutch newspaper De Volkskrant.